English Electric Canberra: Indian Air Force

 The Canberra was the backbone of the Indian Air Force (IAF) for bombing raids and photo reconnaissance for many decades.
 Negotiations to acquire the Canberra as a replacement for the obsolete Consolidated B-24 Liberator bombers then being used by IAF began in 1954.
 During the extended negotiations between Britain and India, the Soviet Union is alleged to have offered their own jet bomber, the Ilyushin Il-28, at a significantly lower price than that asked for the Canberra; by April 1956, however, the Indian government was in favour of the purchase.
 In January 1957, India placed a large order for the Canberra; in total, 54 B(I).58 bombers, eight PR.57 photo-reconnaissance aircraft, and six T.4 training aircraft were ordered, and deliveries began in the summer of that same year.
 Twelve more Canberras were ordered in September 1957, and as many as 30 more may have also been purchased by 1962.

-On 10 April 1959, an Indian Canberra was shot down while performing a Reconnaissance mission over Rawalpindi.
+On 10 April 1959, an Indian Canberra was shot down while performing a reconnaissance mission over Rawalpindi.
 The Canberra was shot down by a F-86F Sabre flown by Flight Lieutenant M Younis.
 The two crew members of the Canberra ejected and were later arrested by Pakistani authorities.
-This incident also marked the first aerial victory of the Pakistan Air Force.
+This incident also marked the first aerial victory for the Pakistan Air Force.